shidel/FDI/README.md

         FSCAN       = Used to determine if all drives should be scanned during the actual installation to run additional installers.

+        FEXT        = File extension of new source AUTOEXEC.BAT and FDCONFIG.SYS files that will be used to replace existing versions.
+                    The default setting is "NEW".
+(AUTOEXEC.NEW, FDCONFIG.NEW)

 ### Options configured by FDASK???.BAT files.

         OVOL        If drive is formatted, set its labal to this text